cortexproject/cortex/docs/proposals/scalable-query-frontend.md

 #### Challenge

 Given `f` query frontends, `n` tenants and an average of `q` queries in the frontend per tenant.
+The following assumes that queries are perfectly distributed across query frontends.
 The number of tenants per instance would be:

 <img src="https://render.githubusercontent.com/render/math?math=m = floor(n * \frac{min(q,f)}{f})">